 Considering to skip the trip to the bank?
 Here are the steps for online personal loan applications:

-1. Fill out an application form for personal loans online.
+1. Fill out an application form online.

 Go to the website of your bank and look for the personal loan application form.
 Enter the required information about yourself, your job and income, the loan (e.g., purpose, amount, payment term, etc.), and other details.
 You can check here for the common personal loan questions during application.